“We stopped having sex.”

 Many of us have reasons that sex isn’t really happening, and I’ve written so much on this subject it’s hard to point to every possible relevant post.
 We’re all coming from different places.
 But I do have a round-up post of different marriage and sex advice that talks about all of these different issues.
 Chances are you can find a link to your own obstacle there.

 And almost all of the obstacles I can think of are dealt with in 31 Days to Great Sex.
-It’s a great one to work through with your hubby!
+It’s a great one to work through with your hubby! (and the ebook version is only $4.99!
+It’s the cheapest marriage booster you’ll ever find–and the most fun!).

 So please understand–I am not saying that we should let ourselves become some sort of receptacle for our husbands.
 Absolutely not!
 But sex was created to be something beautiful between you and your husband.
 It binds you together.
 It helps you sleep better!
 It helps you feel closer and helps you communicate.
 And it was meant to be fun.
 If it isn’t doing those things in your marriage, then take the initiative to do something about it.
 Don’t just stop having sex–figure out what the problem is and throw your energy into fixing it.
 Your marriage is worth more than just a hum-drum existence.
 When we prioritize sex again, we can find that marriage becomes so much more invigorating!